2mal3/EnderGames/README.md

 - <details>
   <summary>Barbarian</summary>

-    - deals 5% more damage per empty food level with swords
+    - deals more attack damage the hungriere he is (+2,5% damage per half hunger missing)
-    - equipment: wooden sword and full Leather armor with Unbreaking I
+    - equipment: wooden sword and full Llather armor with Unbreaking I

 </details>

 - <details>
   <summary>Blaze</summary>

+    - can leave a fire trail for a short time
+    - is immune to fire damage, but gains Weakness I in water
+    - sword or bow hits have a 20% chance of igniting enemies
     - equipment: golden sword and Blaze Powder to activate Burn ability

 </details>